europa502/Installing-Nvidia-drivers-on-Kali-Linux/README.md

 BUG_REPORT_URL="http://bugs.kali.org/"
 ```

-Before we begin,couple of notes:
+Before we begin, a couple of notes:

 ***USE AT YOUR OWN RISK***